Neural Characteristic Activation Analysis and Geometric Parameterization for ReLU Networks: Empirical Evaluation

-In Figure \ref{fig:banana}, we train a one-hidden-layer network with 100 ReLU units under various parameterizations on the 2D Banana classification dataset using Adam.
-Figures \ref{fig:2d-a}-\ref{fig:2d-h} show that GmP allows us to use a $10\times$ larger learning rate while maintaining a smooth evolution of the characteristic activation boundary.
-Figure \ref{fig:2d-angle} shows that GmP is the only method that guarantees stable updates for the angular directions of the weights during training with a large learning rate: under GmP, the maximum change $\max_i|\Delta\theta_{i,t}|=\max_i|\theta_{i,t+1}-\theta_{i,t}|$ at each train step $t$ remains low throughout training, while under other parameterizations the change can be up to 180\textdegree~at some steps.
-This verifies the hypothesis in our proposed perturbation analysis.
-Figures \ref{fig:2d-j}-\ref{fig:2d-m} show that under GmP, the spatial locations of the characteristic activation boundaries move towards different directions during training and spread over all training data points in different regions, which forms a classification decision boundary with a reasonable shape that achieves the highest test accuracy among all compared methods.
+In Fig \ref{fig:banana}, we train a one-hidden-layer network with 10 ReLU units under SP, WN, BN and GmP on the 2D Banana classification dataset using Adam.
+Figs \ref{fig:2d-a}-\ref{fig:2d-h} show that GmP allows us to use a $10\times$ larger learning rate (as selected by cross validation) while maintaining a smooth evolution of the characteristic activation boundary.
+Fig \ref{fig:2d-angle} shows that GmP is the only method that guarantees stable updates for the angular directions of the CAB during training with a large learning rate: under GmP, the maximum change $\max_i|\Delta\theta_{i,t}|=\max_i|\theta_{i,t+1}-\theta_{i,t}|$ at each train step $t$ remains low throughout training, while under other parameterizations the change can be up to 180\textdegree~at some steps.
+This verifies the hypothesis in our proposed characteristic activation analysis.
+Figs \ref{fig:2d-j}-\ref{fig:2d-m} show that under GmP, the spatial locations of CABs move towards different directions during training and spread over all training data points in different regions, which forms a classification decision boundary with a reasonable shape that achieves the best generalization performance (i.e., the highest test accuracy) among all compared methods.